etnad101/school-notes/Year 2/GG-294/Week 7.md

 - Rail travel is the best and most sensible mode of travel, apart from walking or cycling
 - Aviation’s emission impacts are much higher on a passenger-kilometre basis.
 - But flying is not necessarily the most harmful choice
-- Travel by a petrol or diesel-powered car, especially if traveling alone, can be more harmful
+- Travel by a petrol or diesel-powered car, especially if travelling alone, can be more harmful
-## No-Fly Movement Protests for air travel
+## No-Fly Movement Protests for Air Travel
-- THe no-fly movement is a small but growing community
+- The no-fly movement is a small but growing community
 - reducing the number of flights, or not flying at all
 ## Rail tourism
 - Declined in popularity with the rise in ownership of private cars